rhel-labs/learn-katacoda/service-admin/step1.md

 start a process in Terminal 2 and then search for it in the original terminal.
 The `dd` command can be used to create an indefinite process in Terminal 2.
-The command below begins copying data from a file of infinite zeros into a file that does not accept inputs, so the process will continue indefinitely.
+The command below begins copying data from a file of infinite zeros into a file that discards all inputs, so the process will continue indefinitely.

 `dd if=/dev/zero of=/dev/null`{{execute T2}}